Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Failure to act accordingly in an adverse situation will jeopardize flight safety.

 People get bored quickly studying an entire book, but checking books for learning is essential.
-Rod Machado’s Private pilot handbook is humorous and keeps readers engaged.
+Rod Machado’s Private Pilot Handbook is humorous and keeps readers engaged.
 This book can make readers excited about flying.

 This book is adequate to pass your FAA private pilot knowledge test.